Headline: Famous examples

 In 1986, The New Republic editor Michael Kinsley held a contest to find the most boring newspaper headline after seeing "Worthwhile Canadian Initiative" over a New York Times column by Flora Lewis.
-He reported being "absolute comatose with appreciation" for submissions, such as "Economist Dies" in the Wisconsin State Journal and "Prevent Burglary by Locking House, Detectives Urge" in the Boston Globe.
+Submissions, for which "the entire staff [was] comatose with appreciation," included "Economist Dies" in the Wisconsin State Journal and "Prevent Burglary by Locking House, Detectives Urge" in the Boston Globe.
 In 2003, New York Magazine published a list of eleven "greatest tabloid headlines".

 On 22 June 1978, The Guardian ran an article with the headline "Foot hits back on Nazi comparison".
 Reader David C. Allan of Edinburgh responded with a letter to the editor, which the paper ran on 27 June.
 Decrying the headline's apparent pun, Allan suggested that, if Foot were in future to be appointed Secretary of State for Defence, The Guardian might cover it under the headline "Foot Heads Arms Body".
 The belief later gained currency that The Times actually had run the headline.
 The headline does not, however, appear in The Times Digital Archive.